All about coffee

 The fresher coffee beans are roasted, the more aromas they bring with them.
 Over time, the beans lose their flavors through oxidation and other chemical processes.
 Old coffee therefore usually tastes bland and boring.

-All of our coffee packets have a stated roasting date, so you always know how fresh your coffee beans are.
+All of our coffee packets have a stated roasting date , so you always know how fresh your coffee beans are.

-It is true, however, that Arabica varieties have more natural aromas.
+It is true that Arabica varieties have more natural aromas.
 But with heavily roasted coffee (often referred to as 'Italian') this hardly matters.
 High roasting temperatures ensure that the roasted flavors overpower all others.
 Robusta offers more caffeine and is popular in espresso blends because of its more pronounced crema.

 You can find out more about Arabica and Robusta in our article How is coffee grown?

-We ship free of charge within Germany for orders over €75 .
-The shipping costs for international shipping are a flat rate of €15 per order up to 2 kg.
+The international shipping costs for the countries we are shipping to are a flat rate of €15 per order up to 2 kg.

 Have you been waiting for your order for a long time?
 Then it's best to write us a message.

 Simply select your favorite coffees and the corresponding delivery option.
-All subscribers receive a 10% discount from their first order.
+All subscribers receive a 10% discount from their first order .
 The shipping costs are the same as for individual orders.

 To add multiple coffees to the subscription, simply place them together in the shopping cart for your subscription order and make sure that you choose the same delivery interval.

-You can change, pause or cancel your subscription at any time.
+You can change , pause or cancel your subscription at any time.
 Since some of our coffees are only available for a limited time, they cannot be subscribed to.
 This is especially true for unusual filter coffees.

-You can find instructions for taking out your coffee subscription here.
+You can find instructions for taking out your coffee subscription here .

 No, our vouchers are only valid in our online shop.
 Café Marcel and the roastery are two different companies.